Gombe Emirate: Language

-The Gombe Emirate is a multiethnic and multicultural community, however Fulfulde is the most widely spoken language in the emirate.
+The Gombe Emirate is a multiethnic and multicultural community, however, Fulfulde is the most widely spoken language in the emirate.
 The Fulani tribe found themselves in a position of power and leadership after the traditional rulers were overthrown all over Hausa territory and beyond.
 In a multiethnic and multicultural society, it is assumed that the ruling class is always well-liked.
 As a result, the ruling class's ethnic group is frequently emulated or even replicated by other ethnic groups out of respect and adoration.

 Trade

 Politically and numerically, the Fulani have dominated the region; this community includes livestock Fulani, semi-settled Fulani, and settled Fulani.
 During the 1930s, many semi-nomadic Fulani settled in southern Gombe and decided to stay because of the rich pasture and farm land, with some giving up their herds entirely to focus on cotton and corn farming.
 Settlers frequently travel long distances with their family, bringing seed and farming tools; money loans and small-scale food-for-work schemes are used to keep the settlers afloat until the first harvest.

 The general trend of development has been toward more market access, which has resulted in increasing agricultural productivity and income, as well as the stimulation of industrial expansion.
-From open stalls, Gombe markets offers a large choice of intangible traditional/local products such as crafts, farming equipment, traditional fabrics, calabash, and decorative leatherwork, as well as a wide range of things that are uniquely distinctive to the market such as craft and antiques.
+From open stalls, Gombe markets offers a large choice of intangible traditional/local products such as crafts, farming equipment, traditional fabrics, calabash, and decorative leatherwork, as well as a wide range of things that are uniquely distinctive to the market, such as crafts and antiques.